madnight/blog/source/_posts/pure-imperative-haskell.md

 ...
 ```

-Please note that in order to use the `await` keyword in JavaScript it is necessary to wrap it inside an `async` function.
-I omitted this extra noise to make the visible syntax comparisons of the `while` loop more clear.
-I also removed the import statements for Python and Haskell and Haskells `main` function.
+Please note that in order to use the `await` keyword in JavaScript it is necessary to put it in an `async` function.
+I omitted this kind of extra "noise" to make the syntax comparisons of the `while` loop more clear.
+I also removed the import statements for Python and Haskell.
+Haskells `main` function is also ommited.
 As we can see there is not much difference between the code examples.
 The Haskell versions of doing I/O (reading time, writing to file and sleep) is syntactically the shortest one.
 Of course high expressivenesses, and thus fewer lines of code, does not imply simplicity.
 A language that is very terse tend to be more complex to understand.
-That is because it requires the Programmer to know the meaning of different short names, standard functions and operators.
+That is because it requires the programmer to know the meaning of different short names, standard functions and operators.

 # Nested Loop over 2D List